 In special circumstances, however, and provided class places are still available, students may be allowed to complete enrolment after the prescribed time.

-Application forms and details of the application procedures may be obtained from the Admissions Office.
+Application forms and details of the application procedures may be obtained from the Student Enquiries Counter, Ground Floor, North Wing of the Chancellery Building.

 3. Re-enrolment